JRHB314/VBCS-Integration/README.md

   return userA, userB, rel
   ```

-  <b>Explanation</b>: In this code snippet, we are creating two users, identified by userA and userB, of type "Person" with an attribute called "name".
-After we have the two nodes created, we create a relationship identified by "rel" of type "FOLLOWS" between userA and userB.<br>
+  <b>Explanation</b>: In this code snippet, we are creating two users, referenced by userA and userB, of type "Person", with an attribute called "name".
+After we have the two nodes created, we create a relationship referenced by "rel" of type "FOLLOWS" between userA and userB.<br>

   <img><br>